kmarkus/microblx/std_blocks/stats/README.md

 is the RMS-consistent convention used in signal processing and is well-defined for `cnt == 1`.

+`skip_first` discards the first N samples outright -- they are neither counted nor accumulated.
+Startup transients are common in cyclic
+signals: a block that derives a period by differencing timestamps emits its absolute start time on the very first step, and one such outlier ruins `min`/`max` and dominates `mean` and `std` for the whole run.
+This is the `stats` counterpart of trig/ptrig's `tstats_skip_first`.

 Statistics are cumulative: they persist across `stop`/`start` and are only cleared on (re-)`init`.
 The accumulated statistics are logged with `info` loglevel when the block is stopped.